mediagestalt/2026-08-11-openrefine-msvu/index.md

             {% endcomment %}
             <p id="requirements">
             {% if online == "false" %}
-                Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+               Participants will have access to Windows computers in Seton 331.
+If you would like to use your own laptop, ensure that you have administrator privledges.
             {% else %}
                 Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.